amalgam8/amalgam8/README.md

 ### Standalone

-The Amalgam8 ccntroller may also be run outside of a docker container as a Go binary.
+The Amalgam8 controller may also be run outside of a docker container as a Go binary.
 This is not recommended for production, but it can be useful for development or easier integration with your local Go tools.